vega/altair/RELEASING.md

-1. Create a new virtual environment following the instructions in `CONTRIBUTING.md`.
-   Make sure to also install all dependencies for the documentation.
+1. Make sure to have an environment set up with `hatch` installed.
+See `CONTRIBUTING.md`.
+   Remove any existing environments managed by `hatch` so that it will create new ones with the latest dependencies when executing the commands further below:

+       hatch env prune

 2. Make certain your branch is in sync with head: